 Man and woman arrested on suspicion of murder after human remains found in park

+The discovery was made in Rowdown Fields in New Addington, Croydon, on Tuesday April 2.

-The Metropolitan Police said a 44-year-old man and a 48-year-old woman were arrested on Saturday following the discovery of the human remains in Rowdown Fields in Croydon.
-Both remain in police custody.
+A 44-year old man and a 48-year-old woman were arrested on Saturday and remain in custody, the Metropolitan Police said.

 “I can confirm our work at the location is complete and we believe that the remains found are those of one person.